ppradyoth/ML-101-Workshop/README.md

 # ML-101-Workshop
-This repo contains src code used during the ML - 101 workshop hosted by IEEE Bangalore Section as a part of IEEE CCONNECT.
+This repo contains src code used during the ML - 101 workshop hosted by IEEE Bangalore Section as a part of ML 101

 📘 StudyBuddy: Ask Your PDF Anything
 🔧 Tech Stack